wentao-wang/findEmailWebsite/README.md

 | CrawlCustomerThread   | Unit of task excuted when crawling emails of a person |

 ## Copyright and license
-Code and documentation copyright 2016-2017 the [Jianyang Zhang](https://github.com/JianyangZhang), [Wentao Wang](https://github.com/wentao-wang) and [Yihan Lu](https://github.com/xdoobx).
-Code released under the [MIT License](https://github.com/JianyangZhang/EmailCrawler/blob/master/licence).
+Code and documentation copyright 2016-2017 the  [Wentao Wang](https://github.com/wentao-wang)